Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/README.md

 ### ChIP-seq Processing ###

-The ChIP-seq data had been located with various accession numbers, however I have not gotten around to actually downloading.
-They are in the form of .bed and
-.wig files, which as the article lets on, were aligned using Bowtie2 dm3, with peaks being identified by MACS2 and motifs recognized by MEME-chip.
-Finally, after processing they will be merged with the Hi-C data using "make_tracks_file" and "hicPlotTADs".
+The ChIP-seq data (CP190, CTCF, Beaf-32, and Su(Hw)) were individually downloaded fromNCBI using fastq-dump.
+The fastq files were aligned using Bowtie2 dm3, with peaks being identified by MACS2 and converted to bigwig files using DeepTools2 "bamCompare" and "bamCoverage".
+Finally, after processing the files were merged with the Hi-C data using "make_tracks_file" and plotted with "hicPlotTADs".

+### ChIP-chip Data ###
+The ChIP-chip data (H3K36me3, H3K27me3, H4K16ac and H3K4me1) were individually downloaded from modENCODE as a compressed .wig file.
+The each file was subsequently converted to a .bw file using the UCSC binary utility function "wigToBigWig".
+Once converted, the files were merged into a tracks file using the
+"make_tracks_file" and plotted using "hicPlotTADs".

+### Gene Track ###
+The NCBI Refseq gene track was downloaded as a .bed file from UCSC and subsequently sorted using the bedtools function "sortBed" with default parameters.
+Lastly, the file was incorporated into a tracks file using "make_tracks_files" and plotted with "hicPlotTADs".

 Figure 3: Diagnostic Plot.